arunav-b/learning-javascript/README.md

 ### `Set`

-- A set is a unique collection of primitives and objects—duplicates are not allowed.
+- A `Set` is a unique collection of primitives and objects.
+Duplicates are not allowed inside a `Set`.
 - We can create an empty set and add objects to it, or initialize a set with the contents of an iterable, like an array.

 ### `Map`

-- A Map is an associative collection of keys and values where the keys are dis- tinct.
+- A `Map` is an associative collection of keys and values where the keys are distinct.
 - Keys and values may be any primitive or object.
 - We can create an empty map and then add values to it, or we can create it with some initial values.